About Army ROTC

 The Simultaneous Membership Program allows you to attend Army ROTC and serve in the U.S. Army Reserve or Army National Guard at the same time.
 It gives you an opportunity for additional training and experience.
 Cadets serve as officer trainees in the Army Reserve or National Guard while completing college.
 You can earn Army Reserve/National Guard pay and benefits in addition to your Army ROTC allowances.

-HOW LONG DO YOU HAVE TO SERVE IN THE ARMY?
+HOW LONG DO YOU HAVE TO SERVE?

 Army ROTC students who receive an Army ROTC scholarship or enter the Army ROTC Advanced Course must agree to complete an eight-year period of service with the Army.